Rahul-chhajed/pipelining-sanskrit/README.md

 .venv\Scripts\activate
 ```

-# Install dependencies using uv
+## 3.Install dependencies using uv
 ```bash
 uv pip install -r requirements.txt
 ```

-### Create a .env file in the root directory:
+### 4.Create a .env file in the root directory:
 ```bash
 GEMINI_API_KEY=your_gemini_api_key_here
 ```

-### 3. Node.js Setup for TTS
+### 5. Node.js Setup for TTS
 ```bash
 npm install
 ```

-### 4. Run the Flask App
+### 6. Run the Flask App
 ```bash
 python main.py
 ```

 ##📌 Notes
-Whisper model used is large — ensure you have sufficient system resources.
+-Whisper model used is large — ensure you have sufficient system resources.
-Audio files are removed after processing to save space.
+-Audio files are removed after processing to save space.
-Gemini prompt is hardcoded for Sanskrit responses in Devanagari script.
+-Gemini prompt is hardcoded for Sanskrit responses in Devanagari script.